gopsey/react-ecom-app/README.md

 # react-ecom-app
 1. E-Commerce Application using React as Frontend Framework
-2. React, Material UI(MUI for components, icons and fonts), Carousel(mdnbootstrap)?,
+2. React, Material UI(MUI for components, icons and fonts), Carousel(mdnbootstrap)?, Routing(react-router-dom)
 3. Steps to deploy UI app to custom domain using github pages:\
 |-- npm i gh-pages\
 |-- Add "homepage": "< url to be deployed to >",\